LINDGRENBA/SneussFactory.Solution/README.md

   7. To view the code itself, right click, choose **open with...** and open using a text editor such as VS Code or Atom, etc.
   8. Once you are inside of your text editor, open the terminal.
 If you are in VS Code for example, this can be done by clicking on `Terminal` at the top of the editor and then selecting `New Terminal`. **You can navigate to different directories in the project by typing `cd DirectoryName` to go down into specific directories or `cd ..` to go back up one directory.
   9. Navigate to the Factory directory by typing `cd Factory` in your terminal and hitting `enter`.
 Then type the command `dotnet restore`,`dotnet build`, then `dotnet run` into your terminal and hit enter.
 You should see files appear inside of your bin folder.
 The bin folder should appear greyed out.
-  10. Click on the link provided after you see `now listening on: ... ` appear in your terminal.

 #### Additional Setup/Installation Notes: